etcetra7n/gryphon/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.
 (Ex.
 It would have been much more convenient if there was a [...])

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you might have considered.
+A clear and concise description of any alternative solutions you might have considered.

-**Additional context**
-Any other context or screenshots about the feature request goes here.